TrudAX/denistrunin-blog/src/posts/xpptools-createledgerjournal/index.md

 ## Test scenario

-To test different methods I created a Runnable class [DEVTutorialCreateLedgerJournal](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVTutorial/AxClass/DEVTutorialCreateLedgerJournal.xml) that creates a new journal based on the data from the existing source journal using different create methods.
+To test different methods, I created a Runnable class [DEVTutorialCreateLedgerJournal](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVTutorial/AxClass/DEVTutorialCreateLedgerJournal.xml) that creates a new journal based on the data from the existing source journal using different create methods.
 The dialog looks like this

 ![Dialog image](CopyJournalDialog.png)